Tommy Town Thoroughbreds LLC

 Tommy Town has been successful in assembling and retaining an outstanding team.
 The Ranch Manager, Mike Allen, joined Tommy Town in 2001.
 Esteban Melchor, assistant stallion manager since 2001, was promoted to stallion manager in 2008.
 To ensure effective rehabilitation of injured horses, the farm works closely with Alamo Pintado Equine Clinic, in addition to the breeding veterinarian, Dr. Bill Stevenson, who specializes and is expert in the care of broodmares and foals.
 The farm has 30 employees who live on site.

 Kafwain, by Cherokee Run, was purchased by Tommy Town in 2008, and stood in Kentucky for the 2009 season.
-Kafwain came to California to stand at Tommy Town in 2010, and has been a leading California sire since.
-He has seven racing crops so far, with progeny earnings over $15 million.
-His leading earners are grade I winner Daisy Devine ($1,055,892), multiple stakes winner Third Chance ($481,464) and graded stakes winner Don’t Forget Gil ($370,737).
-In addition, he has 72 percent winners to starters.
+Kafwain came to California to stand at Tommy Town in 2010, and was a leading California sire during 2011.
+He has eight racing crops, with progeny earnings over $17 million.
+His leading earners are Grade I winner Daisy Devine ($1,095,892), Grade 1 winner, Tommy Town homebred Let Faith Arise ($488,240) and multiple stakes winner, Third Chance ($481,464).
+In addition his starters to winners percentage is 74%.

-Old Topper, California’s leading freshman sire in 2004, leading second-crop sire in 2005 and leading third-crop sire in 2006, has 10 crops racing with progeny earnings approaching $18 million.
-Old Topper has an impressive 77 percent winners to starters ratio (up from 75 percent last year).
-Old Topper’s leading earner Ain’t No Other was bred and is still owned by Tommy Town.
-A dual stakes winner this year, he also won five races in a row during 2010 and 2011.
-Old Topper’s other top earners Top This and That ($422,262) and Topper Shopper were also bred by Tommy Town.
+Old Topper, California’s leading freshman sire in 2004, leading second-crop sire in 2005 and leading third-crop sire for 2006 has eleven crops racing with progeny earnings over $19 million.
+Old Topper has an impressive 77 percent winners to starters ratio (up from 75% last year).
+Old Topper’s top earner, Ain’t No Other ($610,595) a homebred, owned by Tommy Town, is still racing.
+His other top earners, are Top This and That ($422,262) and Top Kisser ($347,100) another homebred owned by Tommy Town and still racing.